TimHanewich/centauri/components/controller/readme.md

 ## Transceiver Platform
 ![transceiver](https://i.imgur.com/zod1oGl.png)

-The transceiver platform is a peripheral support device that is USB-connected to the PC that runs the controller program.
-Because the PC does not have a HC-12 radio transceiver, this attached device (that contains an HC-12) will allow the PC to transmit and receive data to and from the drone by sending/receiving data over USB to the transceiver device (which in turn interfaces with the HC-12).
+The transceiver platform is a USB‑connected support device that bridges the PC running the controller program with the quadcopter.
+Since the PC itself does not include an HC‑12 radio transceiver, this external module provides the necessary hardware to transmit and receive flight data.
+Communication flows through USB to the platform, which then interfaces with the HC‑12 for wireless exchange with the drone.

-The transceiver platfrom is rather simple.
-It consists of three components:
+The platform is intentionally simple, consisting of three main components:
-- A HC-12 radio transceiver that sends data to the quadcopter and receives data from the quadcopter.
+- **HC‑12 radio transceiver** - handles wireless communication, sending commands to the quadcopter and receiving telemetry back.
-- A Raspberry Pi Pico which brokers the data transfer between the PC and the HC-12, also providing light meta-telemetry about the health of the transceiver itself (used to confirm it is still operating0)
+- **Raspberry Pi Pico** - brokers data transfer between the PC and the HC‑12, while also providing lightweight meta‑telemetry to confirm the transceiver’s operational status.
-- A [CP2102 USB to UART module](https://a.co/d/4rJMLjy) that is plugged into the USB and allows communication directly between the USB serial on the PC and the Raspberry Pi Pico.
+- **[CP2102 USB to UART module](https://a.co/d/4rJMLjy)** - connects directly to the PC via USB, enabling serial communication with the Raspberry Pi Pico.

-I designed a simple 3D design that allows you to mount the Raspberry Pi Pico and HC-12 together, you can download it [here](https://github.com/TimHanewich/centauri/releases/download/2/transceiver_platform.stl).
+To make assembly easier, I designed a compact 3D‑printed mount that secures the Raspberry Pi Pico and HC‑12 together.
+You can download the design [here](https://github.com/TimHanewich/centauri/releases/download/2/transceiver_platform.stl).

-With the transceiver platform assembled, you can flash [these two files](./src/transceiver/) to the Pico.
+Once the platform is assembled, flash the required firmware files from [./src/transceiver/](./src/transceiver/) onto the Pico to complete setup.